readandprogress/reading.is-a.dev/_posts/Tech/2023-06-10-goodbye-my-first-homelab.md

 date:   2023-06-10 00:00:00 -0000
 author: Reading
 categories: Tech
+excerpt: I was going to post about my neat home lab, but unfortunately, it didn't work out.
+I was hosting a SMB file share and Jellyfin media server on a ten-year-old Samsung laptop.
+I had it lying around, and I thought it would be a good way to give new life to old hardware.
 ---

 I was going to post about my neat home lab, but unfortunately, it didn't work out.
 I was hosting a SMB file share and Jellyfin media server on a ten-year-old Samsung laptop.
 I had it lying around, and I thought it would be a good way to give new life to old hardware.